aws/karpenter-provider-aws/website/content/en/docs/getting-started/_index.md

   --parameter-overrides ClusterName=${CLUSTER_NAME}
 ```

-Second, create the mapping between Kubernetes resources and the new IAM role.
+Second, grant access to instances using the profile to connect to the cluster.

 ```bash
 # Add the Karpenter node role to your aws-auth configmap, allowing nodes with this role to connect to the cluster.